zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

             return new ZendDbSqlMapper(
                 $serviceLocator->get('Zend\Db\Adapter\Adapter'),
                 new ClassMethods(false),
-                new Album()
+                new Blog()
             );
         }
     }

-With this in place you can refresh the application again and you'll see your albums listed once again.
+With this in place you can refresh the application again and you'll see your blogs listed once again.
 Our Mapper has now a really good architecture and no more hidden dependencies.